 Rumour has it, that although Morocco is a muslim country, less than 50% are practicing……

-Rumour has it you’d be crazy to do a dessert trip during the summer months (June/July/Aug) as temperatures soar to the 50 Celsius mark
+15. Rumour has it you’d be crazy to do a desert trip during the summer months (June/July/Aug) as temperatures soar to the 50 Celsius mark

 Well temperatures soared to 30/31 C in March and that was more than hot enough for me.
-I wouldn’t want to be in Morocco when it’s any hotter than that.
+I wouldn’t want to be in Morocco when it’s any hotter than that, so be sure to think about the time of year before you book your Morocco holiday.

 Arms and legs on display together is probably a bit too much when you’re away from your hotel – one or the other is passable, though you will see plenty of tourists dressing however they please, alongside the overly cautious, all wrapped up like babies in swaddling bands.